VaibhavRai21/VMation/README.md

 # VMation
-It is a basic video streaming platform clone for anime lovers.
+It is confidential understand via code 😂😂😂😂